jacob-ebey/remix-wasm-example/README.md

-# Remix + Cloudflare Workers + DO + Turborepo
+# Remix + WASM

-A starter to get you up and going with Remix on Cloudflare with all the latest and greatest.
+A starter to get you up and going with WASM in Remix.

 ## What's inside?